parent

 parent is the supertype of the current class.

 In a trait, parent represents the host class’s parent, not the trait own parent.
-In fact, the trait has no parent.
+In fact, the trait itself has no parent.

 <?php